BACK|HOME

 Columbia Missourian

-Photographed tornado damage in Cooper County for the Columbia Missourian after a tornado ripped through houses, power lines, and barn buildings on Wednesday, April 2.
+Tornado damage in Cooper County after wind ripped through houses, power lines, and barn buildings on Wednesday, April 2.
 The confirmed EF-2 tornado stretched across 6.3 miles and damaged areas from Pilot Grove to Interstate 70 about 40 miles west of Columbia.

 A barn structure sinks in the mud Wednesday along I-70 north of Pilot Grove.
 The tornado traveled 6.3 miles across Cooper County and reached the highway, according to the National Weather Service.